Posts Tagged ‘crab’

 These great kids hammed it up for the camera in the shallows of the sandbar.

-Some local kids were fishing too with one fishing rod and a hand line but I’m not sure that they caught anything other than disturbing a blue crab, a cushion starfish and a conch.
+Some local kids were fishing with one fishing rod and a hand line but I’m not sure that they caught anything other than disturbing a blue crab, a cushion starfish and a conch.

 A blue crab wasn't too impressed with facing the camera but he was let go after his modeling debut.